 Rachel Armstrong, Lead Nurse for Education and Quality

 Rachel has been in the role of Lead Nurse with a remit for post registration education since December 2018.
 She is also the Clinical Lead for the Temporary Staffing Department, a role she has done since April 2015.
 Rachel was one of the original CPE Team members and also has a background in Acute Medicine.
-Rachel works cross site as well as having an office at the Business Park.
-She can be contacted via E Mail on: firstname.lastname@example.org
+Rachel is currently leading on the International Nurse Project, supported by a team of nurse educators, who are preparing International Nurses for their Test of Competence OSCEs.
+Rachel works cross site and her contact details are as follows: TN 01743 261000 Ext 2276, E Mail: firstname.lastname@example.org

 The CPEs have offices at both hospital sites.
 Their contact details are as follows: